ggvhcs/node-react-js/rsbuild-rjs-app/readme.txt

-!!!Just like the last video, everything is the same. !menos los ultimos pasos ok.
+!Just like the last video about reactjs, every steps are the same.
+!but this time we can set up an reactjs app with rsbuild.

 --- bibliography: ---
 https://rsbuild.dev/guide/framework/react